sagemath/trac_to_gh/Issue 8287.md

 # Issue 8287: The _check used for creation of words makes it slower

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8287

 Original creator: slabbe